abrennec/tbag_2021/01_audio_rendering/readme.md

 ![tuning fork](imgs/pressure_wave.gif)
 *Image source: https://www.physicsclassroom.com/Class/sound/tfl.gif*

+A vibrating object is required to cause a mechanical disturbance inside of a medium so that the resulting energy can start traveling through it.
+If that energy can be picked up and processed by the human hearing organ and brain, i.e., lies within the human hearing range, we are talking about a **sound wave**.

+### Wave Types

 When the direction of the vibration that creates the wave is equal to the direction of the wave propagation, we are talking about a **longitudinal wave**.
 This happens, for instance, when sound travels through the air caused by a vibrating speaker membrane:

 ![longitudinal wave](imgs/)